-Command Syntax Description -hostid Imxendutil -hostid Displays HostID values of your computer system. -licstat Imxendutil -licstat [-vendor <vendor_name> (-host <host> -port <port> -hal <servers>) -network -borrow -grace -trial -denials]</servers></port></host></vendor_name> Displays statistics and lists which users are currently using which licenses on a specific license server Note: The Imxendutil -licstat command does not use the environment variable LMX_LICENSE_PATH when querying the license server.
+Command Syntax Description -hostid Imxendutil -hostid Displays HostID values of your computer system. -licstat Imxendutil -licstat [-vendor <vendor_name> (-host <host> -port <port> -hal <servers>) -network -borrow -grace -trial -denials]</servers></port></host></vendor_name> Displays statistics and lists which users are currently using which licenses on a specific license server Note : The Imxendutil -licstat command does not use the environment variable LMX_LICENSE_PATH when querying the license server.
 A client application can find license servers on the network automatically, using automatic server discovery or the -host option.
 When -vendor is used, the statistics will be limited to the specified vendor.
 If -vendor is not used, information such as grace, borrow and trial checkouts may not be returned, because the vendor is unknown.
-Information for the borrow, grace and trial licenses currently checked out is also returned unless one or more options are specified; for example, specifying -borrow will result in only borrow information being returned.
-If the -denials option is specified, this command additionally prints detailed information about denials for current and disconnected users for the past 24 hours, including username, hostname, IP address, login times, and denial times.
-See below for descriptions of optional parameters - hal, -host, and -port. -licstatxml Imxendutil -licstatxml [- vendor <vendor_name> (- host <host> -port <port> - hal <servers>) -network - borrow -grace -trial -denials]</servers></port></host></vendor_name> Displays the same information as for -licstat, but in XML format. - restartserver Imxendutil -restartserver [- host host -port port - password password] Remotely restarts the license server.
-See below for descriptions of optional parameters -host, -port and -password. - shutdownser ver Imxendutil -shutdownserver [-host host -port port - password password] -removeuser Imxendutil -removeuser - clientusername username - clienthostname host [-host host -port port- password password] Removes a user from the license server.
-Parameter descriptions are as follows: -hal -hal server1 server2 server3 Optional parameter for specifying HAL servers, used only when HAL is enabled.
-You must specify three servers in port@hostformat; for example: Imxendutil -licstat -vendor VENDORNAME -hal 6200@localhost 6300@localhost 6400@localhost Imxendutil -licstatxml -vendor VENDORNAME -hal 6200@localhost 6300@localhost 6400@localhost -host -host host Optional parameter that connects to the specified license server host.
+Information for the borrow, grace and trial licenses currently checked out is also returned unless one or more options are specified; for example, specifying -borrow will result in only borrow information about denials for current and disconnected users for the past 24 hours, including username, hostname, IP address, login times, and denial times.
+See below for descriptions of optional parameters - hal, -host, and -port. -licstatxml Imxendutil -licstatxml [- vendor <vendor_name> (- host <host> -port <port> - hal <servers>) -network - borrow -grace -trial -denials]</servers></port></host></vendor_name> Displays the same information as for -licstat, but in XML format. - Imxendutil -restartserver [- host host -port port - password] Remotely restarts the license server.
+See below for descriptions of optional parameters -host, -port Remotely restarts the license server.
+See below for descriptions of optional parameters -host, -port and -password. - shutdownser ver Imxendutil -shutdownserver [-host host -port port - password password] Remotely shuts down the license server.
+See below for descriptions of optional parameters -host, -port and -password. - readusagedb lmxendutil -readusagedb usa ge.db Reads the specified usage database and performs a verification, then prints the usage information to the screen.
+(See Pay Per Use feature.) -removeuser Imxendutil -removeuser - clientusername username - clienthostname hostname [-feature feature [-version ve rsion] -host host -port port - password password] Removes a user from the license server.
+Parameter descriptions are as follows: -clientusername username Removes a user with the specified username. -clienthostname hostname Removes a user at the specified hostname.
+See below for descriptions of optional parameters -host, -port, -password and -feature [-version]. -verifyauth Imxendutil -verifyauth -host h ost -port port -password pas sword Verify the license server's credentials on the current or a foreign host.
+Optional para meters Command Syntax Description

+-hal -hal server1 server2 server3 Optional parameter for specifying HAL servers, used only when HAL is enabled.
+You must specify three servers in port@host format; for example: Imxendutil -licstat -vendor VENDORNAME -hal 6200@localhost 6300@localhost 6400@localhost Imxendutil -licstatxml -vendor VENDORNAME -hal 6200@localhost 6300@localhost 6400@localhost -host -host host Optional parameter that connects to the specified license server host.
 If you don't specify the -host option, Imxendutil command will perform autodiscovery. -port -port port Optional parameter that connects to license server on port 'myport'.
-If you do not enter this optional parameter, the default port is used.

--password -password password Optional parameter that uses the specified password.
-If you do not use this optional parameter explicitly, you will be prompted for the password (in this case, the password you enter is not displayed on the screen as you type). - readusagedb Imxendutil -readusagedb usa ge.db Reads the specified usage database and performs a verification, then prints the usage information to the screen.
-(See Pay Per Use feature.)
+If you do not enter this optional parameter, the default port is used. -password -password password Optional parameter that uses the specified password.
+If you do not use this optional parameter explicitly, you will be prompted for the password (in this case, the password you enter is not displayed on the screen as you type).
+Note that LM-X uses brute force password protection to prevent brute-force attacks. -feature [- version] -feature feature [-version ver sion] Optional parameter for use with -removeuser command that limits user removal to a specified user/host who has checked out a specified feature.
+For example: Imxendutil -removeuser -clientusername username -clienthostname hostname -feature feature [-version v ersion]